brownplt/pyret.org/src/pyret-code/index.md

 For us, design is essential; research in optional.
-We actively dogfood Pyret both as teachers — actively teaching with it — and as programmers — actively building things with it — which gives us constant feedback about its points of friction.
+We actively dogfood Pyret both as teachers — actively teaching with it — and as programmers — actively building things with it — which gives us ongoing feedback about its points of friction.

 ### What next?